FlixCoder/matrix-bot/README.md

 # Matrix Bot

 My Matrix Bot.
-It can join, leave and remind.
+It does the following things:
+- Post RSS notifications
+- Send reminder messages
+- Auto-join and leave rooms
+- Act on commands based on admin/mod status as configured in the config

 ## Usage